La Piscine

 Agnès b.: We love graffiti!!

-The exhibition (28 June–7 September 2025) highlights graffiti as an art form rather than pollution, as noted by agnès b.
+The exhibition (until 11 January 2026) highlights graffiti as an art form rather than pollution, as noted by agnès b.
 Roubaix, known for its street art, will showcase graffiti’s evolution through a collaboration with URBX.
 This display features works from agnès b.’s collection and includes contributions from prominent graffiti artists.
 It reflects the artist’s long-standing support for graffiti, which she has promoted since the 1980s.

 Visiting La Piscine